raftAtGit/Chainvayler/README.md

 When this _chained_ object is replicated to other JVMs, there won't be any local references to it, and hence nothing will stop it to be garbage collected if it's not accessible from the _root_ object.

 So, unfortunately, looks like, we need to keep a reference to all created _chained_ objects in replication mode and prevent them to be garbage collected.

+Maybe, one possible solution is, injecting some _finalizer_ code to _chained_ objects and notify other JVMs when the _chained_ object is garbage collected in the JVM where the _chained_ object is initially created.

 ### [Clean shutdown](#clean-shutdown)